Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets/README.md

-# Sleep Pattern Identification and Analysis from Social Media Dataset using Hybrid Deep Learning based Attention Mechanism
+# Irregular Sleep Pattern Identification and Analysis from Social Media Dataset using Hybrid Deep Learning based Attention Mechanism

 ## Overview
 Maintaining a consistent bedtime schedule and getting appropriate sleep at night is crucial for good health.
 Not following a regular bedtime routine and having different amounts of sleep each night might increase a person’s risk of obesity, cardiovascular problems, high blood pressure, insulin level, and other metabolic problems.
 To better understand individuals' sleeping patterns, in this research, we examine tweets to identify whether a user is suffering from Irregular Sleeping Patterns (ISP) using psycholinguistic (i.e., LIWC) and contextual (i.e., BERT) features from user tweets.

- - **Domain**:  Data Science, Deep Learning, Natural Language Processing, Mental Health, Psycholinguistic Patterns,  Tweet Analysis, Social Media.
+ - **Domain**:  Data Science, Deep Learning, Natural Language Processing, Psychological and Mental User Behavior, Psycholinguistic Patterns,  Tweet Analysis, Social Media.
- - **Tools used**: Twitter API - Tweepy, LIWC2015, IBM SPSS Statistical Software.
+ - **Tools used**: Twitter API - Tweepy, LIWC, IBM SPSS Statistical Software.

 <!--
 ## Authors